Matthew Knies: College

-Knies played two full seasons for the Tri-City Storm of the United States Hockey League (USHL), where he recorded 31 goals and 56 assists in 90 games.
-He began his collegiate career for Minnesota during the 2021–22 season.
+Beginning his collegiate career, Knies first played for the Minnesota Golden Gophers during the 2021–22 season.
 During his freshman season, he ranked tied for third on the team, and first among freshman, with 10 goals and 17 assists for 27 points in 29 games.
 Following an outstanding season, he was a unanimous pick for the Big Ten All-Freshman Team, and was named a finalist for Big Ten Freshman of the Year.